Azure-Samples/ai-hub-gateway-solution-accelerator/guides/apim-configuration.md

 </choose>
 ```

+Check the details of [validating routes](../infra/modules/apim/policies/frag-validate-routes.xml) for more information.

 ### Safe configuration changes

 **Caching**: caching the clusters and routes allow it to be shared across multiple API calls.